pni-libraries/python-pninexus/doc/sphinx/nexus_path.rst

 An introduction
 ===============

-One of the major contributions added by *libpniio* to the standard HDF5 library is its *Path* class which is provided by :py:mod:`pninexus.nexus` via the :py:class:`Path`.
-The most obvious difference between a plain HDF5 path and a NeXus path as introduced by *libpniio* is
+One of the major contributions added by *libpninexus* to the standard HDF5 library is its *Path* class which is provided by :py:mod:`pninexus.nexus` via the :py:class:`Path`.
+The most obvious difference between a plain HDF5 path and a NeXus path as introduced by *libpninexus* is

 1. a NeXus path can include the name of the file the object referenced by the path